ElizaZadura/nust/README.md

 2. Try running with `RUST_LOG=debug` for more information
 3. Ensure WSL is updated: `wsl --update`
 4. Check Windows GPU drivers are up to date
+5.

+*Is this a bad idea?
+It is.
+Of course it is.
+It's exactly how cursed architectures are born.
+As long as current state is - it works, and I like it - that's good enough for me.
+You have been warned.*

 The application is designed to be robust and provide fallbacks for common WSL limitations.